 - After 1 week, get air tight containers (I prefer reusing glass jars or food saver bags like this).

-- Herbs best if used within 1 year.
+- Herbs are best if used within 1 year for the most flavor.

-This method works for me as I live in USDA growing zone 7B.
+- This method works for me as I live in USDA growing zone 8A.
 Our humidity is generally high but I am air drying inside my home which is, blessedly, climate controlled.

 Should I crush up my dried herbs before storing?